dhmunro/dudley/README.md

 i8 on all platforms.
 Also unstated here is the assumption that all integers are stored in twos-complement format.

 Any of these primitive data types may be prefixed by < to specify little endian byte order or > to specify big endian byte order.
-They may also be prefixed by |, which here is the same as no prefix, indicating the file-wide byte order, which must be specified elsewhere if any variables or parameters are declared without an explicit < or > prefix.
+They may also be prefixed by |, which here is the same as no prefix, indicating the file-wide "native" byte order, which must be specified elsewhere if any variables or parameters are declared without an explicit < or > prefix.
 You cannot use the <, >, or | prefix with any type name except these primitives.

 You can redefine these type names in the file, provided the new type definition precedes the first use of that primitive type name, and in